Elections experts, politicians say Colorado's decision to ban Trump from the ballot is unprecedented

 - Oops!Something went wrong.Please try again later.

 Dec.
-19—Some local politicians and political experts say the Colorado Supreme Court made a historically unprecedented decision Tuesday in its ruling to ban former president Donald Trump from the state's presidential primary ballot.
+20—Some local politicians and political experts say the Colorado Supreme Court made a historically unprecedented decision Tuesday in its ruling to ban former president Donald Trump from the state's presidential primary ballot.

 The United States has not been this polarized since the Civil War, former Republican Washington Secretary of State Kim Wyman said Tuesday evening.
 When she heard the news of Colorado's decision, Wyman said she was "speechless."